varshakumari225/verilog_designs/FLIP_FLOPS/JK_FF/MY_EDA_IMAGE.md

 # WAVWFORMS

 <img width="1913" height="225" alt="image" src="https://github.com/user-attachments/assets/160ff796-60c6-4873-b571-72ccc8c5d985" />

 # OUTPUTS OBSERVATIONS

-# the values are evaluated at the first clk edge and assigned to LHS for the next clk edge.
+# The values are evaluated at the first clk edge and assigned to LHS for the next clk edge.